n7on/docker-internals/README.md

 ```

 ## Other uses of Docker Images
-Docker Images can also be used in other ways as well.
+Docker Image filesystems can also be used in other ways.
+Once we [Download Image](#download-image) we can use it for other purposes as well.

 ### chroot
-We could download the image (without Docker) and extract it to a local folder and chroot into that.
-This would only isolate filesystem though, so it's not really a container.
+We could download the image without Docker (using [./image-download](./image-download)) and chroot into the extracted filesystem.
+This would only isolate filesystem though, so it doesn't qualify as a container.
+It's convenient though, for testing and exploring an image.

 Ex.
 Use image with chroot.